ukutaht/blog/_posts/2015-03-16-using-the-option-type-effectively.md

 show_shortest(Vec::new()) //=> "Not Found"
 ```

-There's nothing wrong with this code but there's a much easier way to grab the boxed value of an `Option` with a default
+There's nothing wrong with this code but there's a much easier way to grab the boxed value of an `Option` or returning a default

 ```rust
 fn show_shortest(names: Vec<&str>) -> String {